Personality Changes with Stroke

 In order to determine if your loved one is experiencing depression after stroke, have an evaluation performed by a physician.
 Neuropsychiatrists can be helpful in dealing with post stroke depression.
 Tips to help patients with depression include involving them in activities, exposing them to sunlight or the outdoors, expressing a positive attitude when interacting with them, and helping them find a support group.

 Agitation - The stroke patient may appear angry or have episodes of lashing out verbally and/or physically.
 Fear may be present as well.
-The agitated patient may say things he doesn't mean.
-Agitation may be brought on by overstimulation which can be difficult for the stroke victim.
-Overstimulation may be caused by such things as noise, bright lights, too many visitors, trying to involve the patient in conversation, asking the patient questions, and being attached to multiple medical devices (IVs, catheter, feeding tube, etc.)
+The agitated patient may unintentionally say hurtful things.
+Agitation may be brought on by overstimulation from such things as noise, bright lights, being attached to multiple medical devices (IVs, catheters, feeding tube, etc.), too many visitors, and others trying to engage the patient in conversation or asking the patient questions.

 Caregivers can help calm the agitated person by talking calmly, not asking too many questions, avoiding activities that are known to agitate the patient, knowing the signs of beginning agitation, removing items that overstimulate the patient, limiting visitors when necessary, and making sure the patient is getting enough rest.